PrathikReddyA/SecureHealthDataAPI/README.md

 # SecureHealthDataAPI

 A secure health plan API with the following functionalities:
-Rest API that can handle any structured data in Json - Specifies URIs, status codes, headers, data model, version Rest API with support for crd operations - Post, Get, Delete Rest API with support for validation - Json Schema describes the data model for the use case Controller validates incoming payloads against json schema The semantics with ReST API operations such as update if not changed/read if changed Storage of data in key/value store - Implements use case provided Rest API that can handle any structured data in Json Rest API with support for crud operations, including merge support, cascaded delete Rest API with support for validation
+Rest API that can handle any structured data in Json - Specifies URIs, status codes, headers, data model, version.
+Rest API with support for crd operations - Post, Get, Delete.
+Rest API with support for validation - Json Schema describes the data model for the use case.
+Controller validates incoming payloads against json schema.
+The semantics with ReST API operations such as update if not changed/read if changed.
+Storage of data in key/value store - Implements use case provided.
+Rest API that can handle any structured data in Json.
+Rest API with support for crud operations, including merge support, cascaded delete.
+Rest API with support for validation.
-Advanced semantics with rest API operations such as update if not changed Storage of data in key/value store
+Advanced semantics with rest API operations such as update if not changed.
+Storage of data in key/value store.
-Search with join using Elastic
+Search with join using Elastic.
-Parent-Child indexing
+Parent-Child indexing.
-(Patch changes are shown from the Search API)
+(Patch changes are shown from the Search API).
-Queueing
-Security
+Queueing.
+Security.

 Steps to be followed to demonstrate the above functionality: